-Counter Snap (SKU 765806031367) is a squeaky hardwood floor repair kit specially designed to eliminate annoying squeaks in hardwood or softwood floors and stairs (not recommended for parquet flooring).
+Counter Snap / Squeaky No More for Wood Floors is a squeaky hardwood floor repair kit specially designed to eliminate annoying squeaks in hardwood or softwood floors and stairs (not recommended for parquet flooring).
 While the screws can be used in the field (between the joist) and at the joist, the screw's length once the head snaps off is only 2 inches.

 The 1/8-inch diameter screws with 3/16-inch coarse threads provide the holding power of a screw with an easy-to-conceal hole the size of a finish nail.
 Specially scored, the screws are installed through a center hole in the Counter Snap Fixture using a power drill with a #2 recess square driver bit.

 When the head of the screw hits the top of the fixture, the top 1-inch portion of the screw snaps off at the score, leaving 2 inches of the threaded portion of the screw countersunk 1/8 inch below the floor's surface.

 For a hardwood floor application, I recommend that you first drill a pilot hole with a 7/64-inch or 1/8-inch drill bit to prevent the wood from splitting.
 A pilot hole is not necessary for decking boards as it will hinder wood expansion and its resulting concealment of the screw.
 When water is applied to deck boards, the expanding wood will almost totally conceal the hole.

 While the Counter Snap tool and screws are designed for both hardwood and softwood floors, the drill bit you use to pre-drill will depend on the type of floor.
 The easiest way to tell if you have softwood is to see if your fingernail can make a mark in the wood.
 If it does, use a 3/32-inch drill bit or smaller.